-The direct manipulation of the mouse is especially useful when specifying the region of interest and hence repositioning of the lens.
+The precise direct manipulation of the mouse is especially useful when specifying the region of interest and hence repositioning of the lens.
 This technique is used in many of the examined research works, for instance in [BCPS02, ED06a, PPCP12, TAvHS06, WCG03].
 As the lens position is coupled with the mouse cursor, fast repositioning becomes possible.
 However, when a magnification lens is used, this fast positioning at context scale can hinder target acquisition in the focus area and make pixel-precise positioning impossible [ACP10].

 Appert et al. [ACP10] introduce different interaction techniques to improve on the target selection when using magnification lenses.
 First, they present mode switching between focus and context speed by using a keyboard key.
 Second, they provide a continuous mapping between precision of lens movement depending on cursor speed.
 The third interaction technique introduces a ring as the lens border where the lens' inner region is navigated at focus scale while the outer region is navigated at context scale.
 In the experiments, all techniques performed better than regular lens positioning and the ring technique performed best in experiments for small targets and high magnification factors without needing the additional keyboard mode switch.
+For the specific Route-Lens, Alvina et al. [AACP14] use the knowledge of the underlying data, paths and streets, to predict the lens movement and counteract overshooting due to the magnification of the lens.